cristianwpuig/cristianwpuig/README.md

 <span>
 I'm a highly skilled Full Stack Blockchain developer. <br/>
 I have solid experience with Solana blockchain.
-Have rich experience with NFT mint, stake, raffle, marketplace, auction on Solana.
+Have experience with NFT mint, stake, raffle and dynamic NFTs on Solana.
 Now I'm gonna build a beautiful future of blockchain world.
 </span><br/>